noneofyourbusiness1415252/Dis-uniter/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Repl link**
-Please send a link to your repl so I can diagnose the problem further
+So I can diagnose the problem further

 **Additional context**
 Add any other context about the problem here.